santluan/santluan/README.md

 # Luan Santos

 Economist and Data Analyst, passionate in data analysis and science since the first period.
-I really like to code in R and Python, I'm also a Data Science enthusiast and interested in Financial Market.
+I like to code in R and Python, I'm also a Data Science enthusiast and interested in Financial Market.
 At my free time, I read, watch movies and travel.